Furniture Maintenance Products, Polishes and Waxes

 Furniture Care and Maintenance

 To maintain the finish, mild dish soap is recommended for cleaning up after spills, just as you would clean woodwork.
 Vinegar can also be used.
 If a mild abrasive is needed, baking soda toothpaste works well when applied with a soft damp cloth.
-For additional protection, there are many products on the market., and some are hazardous to your furniture's health.
-Cleaners such as Pledge and Murphys Oil Soap are not recommended because they leave a dull residue on the finish.
+For additional protection, there are many products on the market, and some are hazardous to your furniture's health.
+Cleaners such as Pledge and Murphys Oil Soap are not recommended because they can contain contaminants such as silicone or leave a dull residue on the finish.
 Never use products containing ammonia on water base finishes.
 Polishes such as orange oil work well for routine maintenance.
 The following are some tips on the different types of polishes.